vijaybala-db/calpoly-hackathon/README.md

 5. **Submit Your Project**
    - Make sure to include your slides, code notebooks, and video walkthrough.
-   - A submission link will be provided on the final day of the hackathon.
+   - A submission link will be provided towards the end of the hackathon.

 ---